maldorne/awesome-muds/readme.md

 - Original [MUD1 source code](https://github.com/PDP-10/MUD1) for the DEC PDP-10 mainframe.
 - Chronology of the [original MUD variants](https://mud.co.uk/richard/incarns.htm), by Richard Bartle.
 - [British Legends](http://www.british-legends.com), home of the MUD1 game.
-- [Full chronology](https://en.wikipedia.org/wiki/Chronology_of_MUDs) of the most important MUDs and codebases in the Wikipedia.

 ### AberMUD